Research Priorities for Strategic Objective 4

 Strengthen the Public Health Impact of NIMH-Supported Research

 NIMH encourages investigators to communicate and collaborate with public and private stakeholders, in order to ensure successful implementation on a population basis.
-Such stakeholders include, but are not limited to, Federal agencies (e.g., Centers for Medicare and Medicaid Services, Substance Abuse and Mental Health Services Administration, Health Resources and Services Administration, Indian Health Service, Department of Veterans Affairs, and Department of Defense) and commercial health insurers/funders; public and commercial disability insurers; employers and other payers; delivery systems; professional/trade associations; accrediting and licensing organizations; medical education and other training programs; clinicians; vendors of information technology and other relevant products/services; and community organizations.
-Such communication and collaboration will ensure findings are relevant and practical; create opportunities for research that is not otherwise feasible; and, enable stakeholders to anticipate relevant research initiatives in their planning and activities.
+Such stakeholders include, but are not limited to, national-level agencies (e.g., Ministries of Health, Centers for Medicare and Medicaid Services, Substance Abuse and Mental Health Services Administration, Health Resources and Services Administration, Indian Health Service, Department of Veterans Affairs, and Department of Defense); state or provincial agencies; commercial health insurers/funders; public and commercial disability insurers; employers and other payers; delivery systems; professional/trade associations; accrediting and licensing organizations; medical education and other training programs; clinicians; vendors of information technology and other relevant products/services; and, non-governmental, advocacy, and community organizations.
+Such communication and collaboration should be designed to ensure findings are relevant and practical; create opportunities for research that is not otherwise feasible; and, enable stakeholders to anticipate relevant research initiatives in their planning and activities.

 Research priority areas are identified within each of the following four strategies: